-The General Data Protection Regulation (GDPR) of the EU came into effect three years ago and changed the online world for good.
+The EU’s General Data Protection Regulation (GDPR) came into effect three years ago and changed the online world for good.

-Businesses that were using personal data with almost no limitations now had to pay attention to what they do with users’ personal information.
-It followed a few lucrative years for online businesses who were earning loads of money by simply making data-based decisions by using personal data often without the knowledge of users.
+Businesses using personal data with almost no limitations now have to pay attention to what they do with users’ personal information.
+It followed a few lucrative years for online businesses earning loads of money by simply making data-based decisions using personal data, often without users’ knowledge.

-The GDPR brought constraints to that use, so the outcry by the businesses came at no surprise.
+The GDPR brought constraints to that use, so the outcry by the businesses came as no surprise.